Department of Security Operations HQ

 “Try and trace this number and you’ll see that I’m calling you from Hong Kong,” she replied.

 He grinned like an idiot and decided to play along.
 “And is that where you are right now?”

-A gentle laugh could be heard on the other end of the line making his heart ache in the process.
-If only he could see the smile that accompanied it in person instead of trying to picture every feature over the phone.
-For some reason, right now he could picture her in a bathtub surrounded by hot water full of perfumed bubbles; the gentle orbs covering and caressing her pale, soft… beautiful skin – her phone in one hand and an expensive wine in a shapely glass in the other.
+A gentle laugh greeted him from the other end of the line making his heart ache in the process.
+If only he could see the smile that accompanied it instead of trying to picture every detail over the phone.
+For some reason, he could envision her in a bathtub surrounded by hot water full of perfumed bubbles; the gentle orbs covering and caressing her beautiful pale skin – her phone in one hand and an expensive wine in a shapely glass in the other.
 Those thoughts alone were already making the act of sitting most uncomfortable for him.

 “Secrecy is a girl’s best friend, Mr. Kennedy,” she replied.
 “Perhaps it’s not in my best interests to let you know where I am.”

 “Really...?”
 He strung out the word.
 “So why are you calling me here, Ada?”